 When it comes to the major U.S. stock indexes, none is more highly regarded as a barometer of the overall stock market’s performance and an indicator of how large corporations are performing than the S&P 500 index.

 With that in mind, here’s what all investors should know about what the S&P 500 index is, how it works, how you can invest in it, and why doing so could be a smart move for you.

-The S&P 500 (also known as the Standard & Poor's 500), a registered trademark of S&P Dow Jones Indices, is a stock index that consists of the stocks of 500 of the largest companies in the United States stock markets.
-It is generally considered the best indicator of how U.S. stocks in general are performing.
+The S&P 500 (also known as the Standard & Poor's 500), a registered trademark of the joint venture S&P Dow Jones Indices, is a stock index that consists of the 500 largest companies in the U.S. It is generally considered the best indicator of how U.S. stocks are performing overall.

-The S&P 500 index is weighted by market capitalization, which means that larger companies make up a greater portion of the index's value and therefore have more influence over its performance.
-In other words, each company doesn’t simply represent 1/500 of the index.
-Massive companies like Apple (NASDAQ:AAPL) and Amazon (NASDAQ:AMZN) have a greater impact on the S&P 500 index than relatively smaller companies like Macy’s (NYSE:M) and Harley-Davidson (NYSE:HOG).
+The S&P 500 index is weighted bymarket capitalization (share price times number of shares outstanding), which means that a company's valuation determines how much influence it has over the index's performance.
+Each listed company doesn’t simply represent 1/500th of the index.
+Massive companies such as Apple (NASDAQ:AAPL) and Amazon (NASDAQ:AMZN) have a greater impact on the S&P 500 index than relatively smaller companies like Macy’s (NYSE:M) and Harley-Davidson (NYSE:HOG).

 One key point to know is that although these are 500 large companies, there’s a wide range.
 Several of the largest companies in the index have market caps in excess of $1 trillion, and they are more than 200 times larger than the smallest S&P 500 components, which have market caps between $6 billion and $7 billion.

 The value of the S&P 500 index fluctuates continuously throughout the trading day, based on the weighted performance market data of its underlying components.